 What should a WooCommerce checkout page contain?

 You must include the following sections on the WooCommerce checkout page mandatorily.

 4) Payment methods

 5) Registration form link (for new users only)

 WooCommerce multi-page checkout is an approach where a buyer has to visit multiple pages to complete the purchase.

 What is one-page WooCommerce checkout?

 In one-page WooCommerce checkout, buyers don’t need to visit multiple pages to make a purchase.
-They can complete all the things on one single page to make an order online.
+They can complete everything on one page to make an order online.
 Since it saves lots of time and gives a better experience to the buyers, one-page WooCommerce checkout has been so effective for conversion.

 How to reduce the eCommerce shopping cart abandonment rate?

-In the following ways, you can reduce the eCommerce shopping cart abandonment rate.
+You can reduce the eCommerce shopping cart abandonment rate in the following ways.